Life Church, Edinburgh: Life Church

 After the union of the United Free Church with the Church of Scotland in 1929, Newington became a parish church and the Davie Street buildings lay outwith its territory.
 They were sold to the Apostolic Church, a Pentecostal denomination, the following year and remain in use by that congregation.
-Repairs were caried out in 1981.
+Repairs were carried out in 1981.

 Life Church today

 Life Church is a member of the Apostolic Church and subscribes to the denomination's statement of faith.
 Charities supported by the congregation include Soul Food – providing meals and hospitality for those in need – and Bethany Christian Trust: a homelessness charity.

 Since 2018, the congregation has been planning to extend the church.
 Initial plans by architects Aitken Turnbull were withdrawn on the advice of planners in June 2018.
 These had included the demolition of an unlisted extension.
 In July 2019, news plans were submitted.
 These included the retention of the extension as well as the construction of a two-storey rear with an angular concrete colonnade.
 After the second proposals were rejected, further plans were submitted in March 2021.
 These include a curved exterior wall with bronze fins dividing the windows.